Ujjalt/ujjaltimshina/_miscellaneous/test.md

 <p>
     Another memorable moment with my PhD colleagues Satya and Subhankar.
-Satya is working in Number Theory, while Subhankar is in Algebraic Geometry — two deeply beautiful areas of mathematics that make our conversations rich and lively.
+Satya is working in Number Theory, while Subhankar is in Algebraic Geometry at IIIT Delhi.
     <br><br>
-    We met at Sopa Kitchen in Majnu ka Tila.
+    We went to Sopa Kitchen in Majnu ka Tila.
 They were happily exploring new food, while I enjoyed my own homely meal with the comfort I’m used to.
     <br><br>
-    Simple moments like these — warm, genuine, and shared with people who walk the same long academic journey — stay close to the heart.
+    Simple moments like these — warm, genuine, and shared with people who walk the same long academic journey stay close to the heart.
 </p>